Please upload all relevant files for quick & complete assistance.

 Speeches in remembrance of a special occasion, person, event, item, or idea are called tribute speeches.
 So, yes, you can definitely consider a tribute as a commemorative speech.

-Following are the type of speeches valuable for occasions -
+Following are the types of speeches valuable for occasions -

 Addresses of praise, homage, or celebration are referred to as commemorative speeches.
 Commemorative speeches honor a person, family, organization, object, occasion, or notion.